On this page

 What does preservation age mean?

 Just to confuse matters, your preservation age is different from the Age Pension eligibility age.
-The Age Pension eligibility age in Australia also depends on your date of birth.
-It is currently 66 years and 6 months, but this is increasing to 67 from 1 July 2023.
+The Age Pension eligibility age depended on your date of birth but increased to 67 from 1 July 2023.
 The preservation age for all Australians is therefore much lower than the Age Pension eligibility age.

 What can you do when you reach preservation age?

 You can access your super benefits once you have reached your preservation age and met one of the following conditions of release:

 - Retiring from the workforce

 - Beginning a transition-to-retirement income stream or pension.
 This is a way you can access your super while winding back your working hours.

 Other conditions of release after preservation age include the following: